- Cannabinoids interact with the body by stimulating the CB1 and CB2 receptors in the endocannabinoid system (ECS).

 Effects kick in faster for sublingual CBD edibles like gums, lollipops, and lozenges.
 This is because, in sublingual absorption, the liver does not metabolize CBD, and it, therefore, reaches the bloodstream faster.

-For chewable edibles like cookies and gummies, onset takes place later; the digestive tract absorbs CBD, and then the liver metabolizes it.
+The onset of chewable edibles like cookies and gummies occurs later; the digestive tract absorbs CBD, and the liver metabolizes it.
 After this, CBD reaches the bloodstream.

 How Long Does It Take for Pain Relief to Work?

 You may use CBD to treat pain caused by chronic and acute conditions.
 It can regulate pain by stimulating the uptake of adenosine.

 According to research, adenosine may be an effective pain treatment.
 And since CBD aids in increasing adenosine levels in the brain, it may alleviate it.

 Other studies have reported that CBD has analgesic and anti-inflammatory effects.
 However, these effects may vary depending on the dose and route of administration.

 Like all other effects, how fast you experience pain relief depends on the bioavailability of CBD.
 If you take CBD sublingually, effects may kick in within 15 to 45 minutes, according to the American Arthritis Foundation.